 All-Electronic Tolling Customers' Frequently Asked Questions

 Yes.
 The safety of our customers and our employees will always remain our top priority.
 The Pennsylvania State Police and the State Farm Safety Patrol will continue to patrol our system and provide service to those in need.
 In addition, our maintenance crews will continue to ensure safe travel.
-The experience in other states has been that cashless tolling improves safety because there are fewer accidents at toll plazas.

 No. By state law, toll-collection systems cannot be used for speeding citations.
 Speed limits on the Turnpike would continue to be enforced solely by the Pennsylvania State Police.
 Motorists who opt to use any new license plate tolling options would have the same privacy protections currently enjoyed by our existing E-ZPass customers.